jacob-pro/jacob-pro.github.io/cv.md

 ## Personal Statement

-I am currently a third year undergraduate student studying computer science at the University of Bristol.
+I am currently a third year undergraduate student studying Computer Science at the University of Bristol.
 I have professional experience working as a software developer, as well as good knowledge of computer systems and networks.
 I am on track to finish my degree in summer this year (2021), and am looking for employment as a software developer ideally in the Bristol area.